Proposals Keep Getting Rejected: What's Actually Wrong

 Day 5: Practice Budget Conversation

 Budget conversations feel awkward the first few times.
-Practice with a colleague or friend.
+Practice them with a colleague or friend until they feel natural.

 Role play: